LVLane: Deep Learning for Lane Detection and Classification in Challenging Conditions: Method

 The lane classifier is a shallow network that works along with the lane detector.
 The deep neural network architecture starts with an input image, which is then passed through a ResNet18 feature extractor.
 The output from ResNet18 is fed into a convolutional layer, which further processes the features.
 After the convolutional layer, the feature map is flattened to convert it into a vector representation.
 At this point, the network splits into two branches: one for lane detection and the other for classification.

-In the classification branch, the flattened feature vector is input to a sequence of layers designed to learn and extract relevant features for classification.
-These layers typically include a dense layer followed by batch normalization and a rectified linear unit (ReLU) activation function.
-The dense layer performs a linear transformation on the input features, followed by the batch normalization layer that normalizes the outputs and improves the stability of the network.
-The ReLU activation function introduces non-linearity, allowing the network to learn complex relationships in the data.
+In the classification branch, the flattened feature vector is passed into a series of fully connected layers.
 We use one Dense+Batch-Norm+ReLU sequence and another Dense+ReLU sequence.
-Finally, the last dense layer is employed with a softmax activation function, which produces the final classification probabilities across C different classes.
+Finally, the last dense layer is employed with a softmax activation function, which produces the final classification probabilities across $C$ different classes.